Is Bordeaux trendier than Paris?

 Many of Bordeaux’s houses are also adorned with some pretty nifty masonry.
 These works are in the form of stone masks and come in many different guises.
 There are representations of various gods, a selection of monsters and even a saucy pirate!

 We have been to Bordeaux several times.
 It is an opportunity to enjoy a few days of sophisticated city life before heading to the tranquillity of Les Milandes and the Dorodogne.
 As well as rail connections, it is easily reached by air.
 Flights from all over the UK will get you there in time to enjoy lunch.

 The surrounding area

 Leave Bordeaux to go to Milandes and you can visit the beautiful town of St Emilion on the way.
 (St Emilion is around a 40 minute drive from Bordeaux.)
 Another UNESCO World Heritage Site, it is full of beauty and well worth a visit.
 There are numerous wine shops but you may need deep pockets!

-A little further towards Milandes is the home of Michel de Montaigne at his chateau of the same name.
+A little further towards Milandes is the home of Michel de Montaigne.
 And if this is not enough for you, why not stop in Bergerac and while away a few hours?
 (We’ll get round to featuring Bergerac in another blog.
 In the meantime you can read about some of the fabulous wine from this region.)